ReaperOAK/KCAdashboard/README.md

 - Performance: All components wrapped in `React.memo` where appropriate.
 - Single Responsibility: Each file does one job only, with clear prop interfaces and JSDoc comments.

-See also: `src/components/support/docs.md` for component usage and API details.
+See also: `src/components/support/docs.md` and `src/components/teacher/docs.md` for component usage and API details.

 ## Getting Started

 1. Install dependencies: